Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, the Spanish car offers a marginal difference of 6% more metal.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Spanish car offers a marginal difference of 6% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Seat with an average rating of 4.4, and models under the Opel badge with 4.2 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Seat with an average rating of 4.5, and models under the Opel badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as the Spanish car rank it on average as 4.6 out of 5, exactly the same as the other one.
+Above it all, drivers of cars with the same engine as the Spanish car rank it on average as 4.6, while the one under the competitor's bonnet gets 4.7 out of 5.

 Performance & Fuel economy